 To say I absolutely love what I do would be an understatement.
-And it’s not just the hands-on makeup applications that I am enamored with.
-I also love the business side of what I do–the marketing, networking, advertising, hiring people, etc..
-When I was a child, one of my dream jobs was “small business owner.”
+And it’s not just the hands-on makeup applications that I’m enamored with.
+I also love the business side of what I do–the marketing, networking, advertising, hiring people, etc. When I was a child, one of my dream jobs was “small business owner.”
 No joke.
 I had a kids’ office set with a little planner, “While You Were Out” message pads and memos.
 And I was very picky about who could “work for” (play with) me.

-Finding my passion in life and then being able to make a career out of it has brought me so much joy.
+Finding my passion in life and being able to make a career out of it has brought me so much joy.
 I want everyone to find a career that they love!
 Because when you have that, at least in my experience, your work stops feeling like work.

 I recently read Lessons of a Lipstick Queen by Poppy King, and loved it.
 It’s not just a book about Poppy’s rise and fall (and then rise again) in the beauty industry.
 She shares valuable tips and lessons learned from her life as a successful entrepreneur.
 In the early chapters, she talks about finding your passion and turning that passion into a career.
-I have already found my passions (yes, I’m a Gemini–I had to have two) but I think these chapters would be really helpful to someone just starting out on that path.
+I have already found my passions (yes, I’m a Gemini–I had to have two), but I think these chapters would be really helpful to someone just starting out on that path.

 I had a concentration in Business in college and spent years working in offices.
 I have generally found the many business books I’ve read to be dry, confusing, or great sleep aids.
 But Lessons of a Lipstick Queen is easy to read and understand.
 I felt like I was getting advice from a been-there-done-that friend or colleague.
 The tone of the book is casual, which to me, made it feel real.

 And from a makeup point of view, her line of lipsticks, Lipstick Queen, is great!
 I’ll do some product reviews soon.